Auburn Tigers football: National championships

 The 1913 team was coached by Mike Donahue and was undefeated at 8–0, outscoring opponents 224–13.
 Auburn, led by senior captain Kirk Newell, finished as SIAA champions for the first time in school history.
-Newell, also a member of the Upsilon Chapter of Pi Kappa Alpha, went on to be a World War I hero and member of the Alabama Sports Hall of Fame.
-The Tigers were awarded a national title by the Billingsley Report under their Billingsley MOV (margin of victory) formula, one of two formulas used by Billingsley.
+Newell, also a member of the Upsilon chapter of Pi Kappa Alpha, went on to be a World War I hero and member of the Alabama Sports Hall of Fame.
+In 1999, the 1913 Tigers were awarded a national title by the Billingsley Report under their Billingsley MOV (margin of victory) formula, one of two formulas used by Billingsley at the time.